Safety and Quality initiatives in manufacturing

 Sewing Specifications and Standards

 Sewing is done by hand because it requires the assembly of more than 40 small parts of various shapes.
-Each brassiere goes through roughly 20 processes, which takes a single team of 20 personnel about 25 minutes to complete.
+Each brassiere goes through roughly 35 processes, which takes a single team of 15 personnel about 20 minutes to complete.
 Each process calls for meticulous attention to detail.
 Only technicians with consummate skill are able to sew together parts into an attractive shape without diverging one single millimeter.

 A particularly challenging process is creating the roundness of a brassiere.
 If the number of stitches in a seam is out by even one stitch, the brassiere will be uncomfortable to wear because it will not follow the body's contours.
-Therefore, Wacoal uses "sewing specifications and standards" written on a single sheet of paper as a manual for sewing processes.
+Therefore, Wacoal's sewing site uses "sewing specifications and standards" written on a single sheet of paper as a manual for sewing processes.
 This stipulates the key sewing requirements in great detail, covering such aspects as thread, needles, seam allowance, overlap thread widths, and stitch size.
 In addition to sewing specifications and standards that cover every aspect of operations in minute detail, highly skilled technicians who have developed their sewing techniques to the level of craftsmanship use subtle adjustments in pressure in order to sew in conformity with requirements.

 The Problem of Needles that Break During the Sewing Process